desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 In general, events can be used for many different purposes, e.g. to delegate user interaction from individual UI components to an activity.
 Commonly, events are also used to signal that the source object has _changed state_, e.g. a data model that was updated, or a service that has connected to its backend.

-**Change events** include a `change` property on their data object (i.e. {@link ManagedEvent.data}) that references the managed object that has changed.
+**Change events** simply include a `change` property on their data object (i.e. {@link ManagedEvent.data}) that references the managed object that has changed.
 The inclusion of this property enables some additional features:

 - Change events are handled by property observers and attached parent listeners — see below.
 - Change events on {@link bindings bound} objects will trigger an update of any bound (nested) property value.